 Why use GoHenry to reward your teenagers for doing chores?

-If you decide to reward your teenager for doing chores, the GoHenry app makes it easy for teens to keep track of their chores and earn money for completing tasks.
+If you decide to reward your teenager for doing chores, the GoHenry teen debit card and pocket money app make it easy for teens to keep track of their chores and earn money for completing tasks.
 It's a great way to keep teens organised and motivated.

-Parents can also use the app to manage allowances, set spending limits, monitor their teens spending, and help kids learn how to budget and save.
+Parents can also use the app to manage pocket money, set spending limits, monitor their teens spending, and help kids learn how to budget and save.
 Kick-start your teens' financial education with Money Missions today by signing them up for a GoHenry account.